Michael I Apafi: Chaos

 George II Rákóczi, Prince of Transylvania, invaded the Polish–Lithuanian Commonwealth without seeking the Ottoman sultan's consent in January 1657.
 He had concluded an agreement with King Charles X of Sweden about the partition of the Commonwealth and wanted to secure the Polish throne for himself.
 Rákóczi had also entered into correspondence with Count Miklós Zrínyi (or Nikola Zrinski), a prominent aristocrat in Royal Hungary, who offered the Hungarian throne to him against the Habsburg monarch, Leopold I. As a young Transylvanian nobleman, Michael Apafi accompanied Rákóczi to the Polish campaign.

 The new Grand Vizier of the Ottoman Empire, Köprülü Mehmed Pasha, had set about the consolidation of the empire just months before Rákóczi's Polish campaign.
 He instructed Rákóczi to return from his Polish campaign several times.
 For Rákóczi ignored his instructions, Köprülü Mehmed ordered the Crimean Tatars to attack the Transylvanian army in Poland.
-Polish troops invaded Transylvania and his allies abandoned Rákóczi who was forced to sign a humiliating peace treaty, promising to pay 1,2 million florins as compensation to the Commonwealth on 22 July 1657.
+Polish troops invaded Transylvania and his allies abandoned Rákóczi who was forced to sign a humiliating peace treaty, promising to pay 1.2 million florins as compensation to the Commonwealth on 22 July 1657.
 Rákóczi hurried back to Transylvania, leaving the bulk of his army behind.
 The Transylvanian troops were approaching their homeland when the Tatars ambushed and captured them on 31 July.
 The Tatars dragged their prisoners off to the Crimea.
 Apafi and the commander of the army, John Kemény, were among the captives.
-The Tatars demanded a ransom for the release of the Transylvanian aristocrats, but Rákóczi denied pay it from his own treasury.
+The Tatars demanded a ransom for the release of the Transylvanian aristocrats, but Rákóczi denied paying it from his own treasury.